2022 Call for Applications

-- Ph.D.
-Mentor: CV and support letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.
-The mentor can be a clinician-scientist if appointed to the Graduate School.
-A clinical co-mentor must be identified who is willing to provide clinical exposure related to the research project.
+From the Ph.D.
+Mentor: A letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.

-- Clinical Co-mentor: CV and letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.
+From the Clinical Co-mentor: A letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.